Do I have a case?

 How much will it cost me to pursue a case?

 All cases are handled on a contingent fee basis.
 This means that no attorney’s fees are charged unless and until we secure a recovery on your behalf.
-In most personal injury cases, the contingent fee charged is one-third the amount recovered.
-In medical malpractice cases, the percentages are limited by law to one-third of the first $150,000.00, 25 percent of the next $850,000.00 and 20 percent of any amount recovered over one million dollars.
+In most personal injury cases, the contingent fee charged is one-third of the amount recovered.
 Costs and expenses are usually advanced by the firm and paid back at the time the case is settled.

 How long do I have to sue?